Top Scoring Defenders in Premier League History

 Occupying the 7th position on the list of

 top scoring defenders in Premier League history

-, Gary Cahill is a 34-year-old English footballer who is currently serving the Premier League club, Crystal Palace, and has scored a total of 27 Premier League goals to this date.
+, Gary Cahill is a former English footballer who scored a total of 28 Premier League goals.

 However, the share of Cahill Premier League goals is not evenly distributed among the three clubs mentioned above with Aston Villa only having a 1-goal share and Chelsea and Bolton Wanderers each a 13-goal one.